annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

 ## 2. Load Data from ADLS to Data Warehouse
 1. **Create External Tables**:

-    >💡**External tables** in Azure Synapse Analytics are used to access and manage data stored outside the serverless SQL pool.
+    >💡**External tables** in Azure Synapse Analytics are used to access and manage data stored outside the dedicated SQL pool.
 Here are some key uses:
         - Querying external data using Transact-SQL statements
-        - Import data from external storage into serverless SQL pool
+        - Import data from external storage into dedicated SQL pool
             - different tools for quick ad-hoc analytics on data without needing to load it into the SQL pool For the task below, we are first creating the external tables to load data initially without needing to store it in the SQL pool.